-How much do you really know about your pension?
-We recently surveyed 2,000 defined benefit pension holders in the UK and discovered many were unaware of how their pensions actually work.
+How much do you really know about your defined benefit pension?
+Our survey of 2,000 defined benefit pension holders in the UK, discovered many were unaware of how their pensions actually work.

-To help clear things up, we’re looking at 10 of the most common things people believe – to see if they’re true or false.
+To help clear things up, we’re looking at 10 of the most common things people believe about defined benefit pensions – to see if they’re true or false.

 But first of all, what exactly is a defined benefit pension?